Balance answer quality behind the brand

 Switch mid-conversation

-Change models without losing chat history, retrieved context, or the tools already attached to the agent when the conversation needs a different.
+Change models without losing chat history, retrieved context, or enabled handoff paths when the question needs a different response profile.

 BYOK support